nickelpro/vito.nyc/content/posts/on-programming/index.md

 ---
-title: "On Programming: The Worst New Guys In History"
+title: "The Worst New Guys In History"
 date: 2019-06-26T18:09:32-07:00
 draft: false
 ---